rhysmoggs/ms1-bakes-by-noemie/README.md

 ## Software /

+Balsamiq to create the wireframes used github, gitpod/vs code, html5, css3, bootstrap4, fontawesome5?
-used colour picker (link) to take colour from instagram logo, applied as main bg colour/mention colour pallete in different section too. links to live project, github? links to sources, software used, tinyPNG compressed images lighthouse google/chrome validate code - links to w3 website
+used colour picker (link) to take colour from instagram logo, applied as main bg colour/mention colour pallete in different section too. links to live project, github? links to sources, software used, tinyPNG compressed images lighthouse google/chrome validate code - links to w3 website google, slack, bootstrap documents, w3 html + css documents

+## User Stories
+As a first time visitor to the site, I want to easily find the information I need.
+In particular, I want to easily find a price guide, information on purcahsing cakes and delivery options etc. I also want to easily find contact information about the company.
+I want to be able to do this easily on mobile, tablet as well as my laptop.
+I want to be able to contact the business by social media or directly, and I want that to be very clear and obvious to find.

+## Site Owner Goals
+I want to bring awareness to the new brand/company, give infomation about the team and our story, to create a connection with our visitors and hopeful customers, and of course to make money via our shop.
+I want users to interact with us via social media, to follow us and feel that they can contact us on multiple different avenues i.e. social media links and forms through the website.
+I want to show off to the visitors of our website that we are a trusted and reputable company, that have had our products showcased in many events, food festivals and shops accross Wales and the UK, and that their money will be well spent on our products.

 ## Building the Website
 Folllowing is the process on how I approached and built the website.
 I began with creating the file and folder setup/ and then added content to each file, starting with the index.html